Diego de Gregorio

-Diego Andrés de Gregorio Contreras (born 6 September 1986) is a Chilean former footballer who played as a striker.
+Diego Andrés de Gregorio Contreras (born 6 September 1986) is a Chilean former professional footballer who played as a forward.

 Career

 De Gregorio started his career in 2004 with Audax Italiano.
 In 2007, he had a successful spell with Deportes Melipilla before returning to Audax Italiano.
 Next, he moved to Romania and joined Pandurii Târgu Jiu as a free agent in 2008.